-Figure 7 : Kinetic of atrazine degradation with the time of reaction- (minutes)
+Figure 7: Kinetic of atrazine degradation with the time of reaction- (minutes)

-Total organic compounds (TOC) measurement
+Total Organic Compounds (TOC) measurement.
 Figure 8 shows plots of atrazine dissipation and carbon dioxide emitted over the course of reaction.
-The results show the production of carbon dioxide as decreasing TOC and the rate of the atrazine degradation, which indicates that after 30 minutes s, more than 98 % of atrazine disappeared
+The results show the production of carbon dioxide as decreasing TOC and the rate of the atrazine degradation, which indicates that after 30 minutes s, more than 98 % of atrazine disappeared.

-Figure 8 : Mineralization of atrazine and conversion into carbon dioxide as shown in the figure.
+Figure 8: Mineralization of atrazine and conversion into carbon dioxide as shown in the Figure.
 Blue is the degradation of atrazine.
-Red is the formation of carbon dioxide
+Read is the formation of carbon dioxide

-Degradation of atrazine in-situ after its extraction by using the mixture of $\beta$ -cyclodextrin/SDS
+Degradation of atrazine in-situ after its extraction by using the mixture of $\beta$ -cyclodextrin/SDS zine degradation when we treated the contaminated solution in a separate batch (Blue line) and in-situ treatment (red Line).

 The soil in the column experiment was shaking during three hours until a complete extraction of the atrazine from the soil.
 Then we injected 4g of iron per kg of soil and air circulation was carried out inside the column.
-Figure 9 shows, the atrazine became undetectable after 30 minutes of treatment.
+Figure (9) shows, the atrazine became undetectable after 30 minutes of treatment.